-Advanced Placement Into NURS112
+Advanced Placement for LPNs Into Hybrid NURS112

+It is recommended that prospective students attend an LPN-RN Nursing info session.
 You must be a currently NH licensed LPN and successfully complete the National League for Nursing Acceleration Challenge Exam Book One: Foundations of Nursing, with a "Decision Score" of 70% or better.
+Applications must be completed by March 1st.